 Leather has been used to make clothes and other consumer products for 7000 years in our culture.
 That's a lengthy history of leatherwork.
 The leather fad is here to stay, but how long will your items last?
 The quality of leather varies from one manufacturer to the next.
-Understanding the differences between the five varieties of leather can assist you in making the best purchase decision, whether you are purchasing a leather watch strap, backpack, or a handbag.
+Understanding the differences between the five varieties of leather can assist you in making the best purchase decision, whether you are purchasing a leather watch strap, backpack, or handbag.
 Our leather articles explain the five different types of leather, typical leather styles, tanning processes, how to recognize the difference between leathers, and how to care for your leather items.

-The Cowhide
+Understanding Cowhide

 The thickness of all cowhides (sometimes referred to as rawhide) is between 6mm and 10mm.
 This material's thickness makes it unsuitable for most applications, including wallets and book covers.
 In other words, it's divided into pieces you can use.
 Here's an illustration of how a cowhide is divided into top and bottom cuts after it has gone through a splitter.